firefly-cpp/sport-activities-features/README.md

 ## Detailed insights
 The sport-activities-features framework is compatible with TCX & GPX activity files and [Overpass API](https://wiki.openstreetmap.org/wiki/Overpass_API) nodes.
 The current version withholds (but is not limited to) the following functions:
 - extracting integral metrics, such as total distance, total duration, calories ([see example](examples/integral_metrics_extraction.py)),
-- extracting topographic features, such as the number of hills, the average altitude of identified hills, the total distance of identified hills, climbing ratio, average ascent of hills, total ascent, total descent ([see example](examples/hill_data_extraction.py)),
+- extracting topographic features, such as the number of hills, the average altitude of identified hills, the total distance of identified hills, climbing ratio, average ascent of hills, total ascent, and total descent ([see example](examples/hill_data_extraction.py)),
 - plotting identified hills ([see example](examples/draw_map_with_identified_hills.py)),
 - extracting the intervals, such as number of intervals, maximum/minimum/average duration of intervals, maximum/minimum/average distance of intervals, maximum/minimum/average heart rate during intervals,
 - plotting the identified intervals ([see example](examples/draw_map_with_identified_intervals.py)),